kevinstuffandthings/gumball-go/README.md

 A Go translation of the Ruby [Gumball](https://github.com/kevinstuffandthings/gumball) gem.

+_I wrote this as a way to learn Go.
+Both my learning and this package are a work-in-progress.
+Please be extremely careful if you consider using (or even looking) at this code!_

 ## Usage
 Let's say we have some expensive operation we need to utilize the value of.
 We need to refresh it occasionally, but if we sometimes get a slightly-stale copy, that's ok.